Essex Ringing Course

 The host Association is The Essex Association of Change Ringers

-Association Master: Andrew Kelso
+Association Master: Nigel Taylor

-Association Secretary: Sharon Lacey
+Association Secretary: Vicki Chapman

 Association Treasurer: Andrew Brewster